Freshly caught fish is delicious, no matter how you slice it.

 Chisou is the Japanese word for feast, and this pair of sushi restaurants doesn’t disappoint there.
 Chisou has been going strong for the best part of two decades, and the atmosphere is sophisticated without being stuffy; there’s a counter if you’d like to take in the theatre of the chefs, or simple tables and chairs surrounded by Japanese artwork.
 Fresh fish is delivered to the kitchen daily, where it’s masterfully assembled into moriawase (an assortment of raw sliced fish), nigiri (fish layered on top of sushi rice) and chirashi don (sashimi arranged over a bowl of sushi rice, with shiitake mushroom and seaweed).
 Plus, there’s an excellent array of hot izakaya-style dishes for anyone who’s not so keen on eating raw.

-Details: 22-23 Woodstock Street, W1C 2AR | Book here
+Details: 22-23 Woodstock Street, W1C 2AR | Make a booking at Chisou

 SUMI | Notting Hill

-SUMI is sushi master extraordinaire Endo Kazutoshi’s “little sister” restaurant to his eponymous Endo at the Rotunda.
-Although technically, it’s named after his mother.
+SUMI is sushi master extraordinaire Endo Kazutoshi’s “little sister” restaurant to his eponymous Endo at the Rotunda (although technically, it’s named after his mother).
 This sushi restaurant is a little more low-key, but is as beautiful as the flagship.
 The interior is a balance of understated elegance: a mix of pale wood panelling, traditional tiling and somehow chic-yet-casual rattan accents.
 And the food?
 Well, let’s just say that Endo’s mother’s name is in good hands.

-Details: 157 Westbourne Grove, W11 2RS | Book here
+Details: 157 Westbourne Grove, W11 2RS | Make a booking at Sumi

 Nippon Izakaya | Finchley